sailesh-b/Machine-Learning-Based-Job-Recommendation-System/README.md

  - ** Input handling
  - ** Evaluation with metrics
  ## Algorithm
- - ** not used any algorithm, instead of that used NLTK for description extraction.
+ - ** Didn't use any algorithm here, instead of that used NLTK for description extraction.
  ## Result
- - ** The job will recommend according to the keyword of description.
+ - ** The job will recommend according to the keyword of description which user gives.

 ## To access csv files click here:
 https://drive.google.com/drive/folders/1E-CelOt9FR0QKES03xE0EyQNSzrBCnFL?usp=sharing